alexhby/ChatServer/README.md

 # ChatServer
-A distributed chat server system
+A distributed UDP chat server system that supports FIFO and total ordered multicasts